 AT A GLANCE

 You’ve seen pictures and you’re aware of its importance to the wellbeing of mankind, but nothing will prepare you for the sheer beauty and majesty of this natural wonder.
-Covering around seven million square kilometres (roughly 25 times the size of Britain), the Amazon is almost too large to comprehend.
+Covering around seven million square kilometers (roughly 25 times the size of Britain), the Amazon is almost too large to comprehend.
 Home to a diverse array of animal species as well as a never ending list of flora and fauna, some of which has yet to be discovered; this jungle is an adventurer’s dream.
 One of the last places on earth that still holds many secrets and provides sanctuary to untouched tribes and cultures, there’s no doubt that you’ll leave here feeling humbled and motivated to protect that which you’ve been lucky enough to experience first-hand.

 WHAT TO SEE